-In this paper, we propose a stochastic second-order method for addressing large-scale nonconvex and nonsmooth composite optimization problems, which frequently occur in the fields of science, engineering, and machine learning~\cite{YHL12}.
+where \(f\) is a twice continuously differentiable function and \(g\) is a convex, lower semicontinuous, and proper mapping.
+Problems of the form~\eqref{eq:ncp} frequently occur in the fields of science, engineering, and machine learning~\cite{YHL12}.
 As the dimensionality of the problem increases, the computational cost associated with evaluating gradients and Hessian matrices can become prohibitively high.
-Consequently, block coordinate descent (BCD) methods~\cite{B1999,T01,TY09} and their variants have garnered significant attention in the literature~\cite{W12,W15,RT16,TRG16}.
+Consequently, block coordinate descent (BCD) methods~\cite{B1999,T01,TY09} and their variants have gained significant attention in the literature~\cite{W12,W15,RT16,TRG16}.

-Roughly speaking, BCD methods select one block of coordinates to significantly decrease the objective value while maintaining the other blocks fixed during each iteration.
+BCD methods iteratively select one coordinate block to significantly decrease the objective value while maintaining the other blocks fixed.
 A widely adopted technique for selecting such a block is by means of a cyclic strategy.
-Randomized strategies for block selection at each iteration of the BCD method have been introduced, as these randomized BCD methods demonstrate particular efficacy in addressing large-scale optimization problems encountered in the field of machine learning~\cite{CHL08,SST09,SZ13}.
-The iteration complexity of randomized BCD methods for minimizing smooth convex functions has been studied in~\cite{N12,CHL08,LL10,SST09}, while the complexity associated with convex composite functions has been discussed in~\cite{RT14,LX15}.
-Randomized BCD methods for the minimization of nonconvex composite functions have been studied in~\cite{PN15,XY15,LX17}.
-All of the aforementioned methods are first-order methods, which indicates that only the gradient information of the smooth component of the objective function is used during each iteration.
+Randomized selection strategies have been developed for BCD methods, proving particularly effective in addressing large-scale optimization problems that arise in machine learning applications~\cite{CHL08,SST09,SZ13}.
+The iteration complexity of randomized BCD methods for minimizing smooth convex functions has been studied in~\cite{N12,CHL08,LL10,SST09}, while the complexity for convex composite functions has been discussed in~\cite{RT14,LX15}.
+For the nonconvex composite problems, the convergence properties of randomized BCD methods have been studied in~\cite{PN15,XY15,LX17}.
+All of the aforementioned methods are first-order methods, which indicates that only the gradient information of the smooth component of the objective function was used during each iteration.